 The Hahn Laboratory

-Our research aims to decipher fundamental and conserved mechanisms used by the RNA polymerase II transcription machinery and its regulatory factors.
-In eukaryotes, RNA polymerases are components of large protein machines that integrate various regulatory signals to precisely control gene expression.
-Most subunits of the transcription machinery are essential for viability, and regulation of transcription is a key step controlling cell identity, cell growth, development and stress response.
-Since the core transcription machinery is the target of many signaling pathways, identifying regulated and rate limiting steps in transcription initiation leads to understanding how many biological signals converge to control specific programs of gene regulation.
+Eukaryotic RNA polymerases are components of large protein machines that integrate numerous regulatory signals to precisely control gene expression.
+Most subunits of the transcription machinery are essential for viability and regulation of transcription is a key step controlling many cellular processes.
+Since the core transcription machinery is the ultimate target of many signaling pathways, identifying regulated and rate limiting steps in transcription initiation leads to understanding how many biological signals converge to control specific programs of gene regulation.
 Misregulation of transcription is a major cause of human disease and our work addresses the molecular basis for many of these defects.

 We use S. cerevisiae (budding yeast) as our experimental system because of the powerful mix of available biochemistry, proteomics and genetics approaches that can be applied in this model organism.
-Since the transcription machinery and its regulatory factors are well conserved throughout evolution, gene regulatory mechanisms in yeast are nearly always used in mammalian cells.
+Because the transcription machinery and its regulatory factors are well-conserved throughout evolution, fundamental gene regulatory mechanisms in yeast are nearly always used in metazoans.
 These mechanisms form the molecular basis for understanding regulated and rate-limiting steps that are at the endpoint of many signaling pathways controlling growth, homeostasis and the response to stress.